jfowkes/pycutest/docs/install.rst

 Installing CUTEst using Bash Script
 """""""""""""""""""""""""""""""""""
+This is the traditional installation approach, alternative installation approaches are detailed below.
 You will need to install four packages: `archdefs <https://github.com/ralna/ARCHDefs>`_, `SIFDecode <https://github.com/ralna/SIFDecode>`_, `CUTEst <https://github.com/ralna/CUTEst>`_ and `MASTSIF <https://bitbucket.org/optrove/sif>`_.
 To keep things simple, install all four packages in the same directory:

  .. code-block:: bash